-GR1 Group risk 2022/2023 Learning Outcome 3 Assessment Criteria Indicative Content 9 Understand the roles and responsibilities of an intermediary arranging group risk cover 9.1 Describe the role and responsibilities of an intermediary arranging group risk cover.
+GKI Group risk 2023/2024 Learning Outcome 4 Assessment Criteria Indicative Content 9 Understand the roles and responsibilities of an intermediary arranging group risk cover 9.1 Describe the role and responsibilities of an intermediary arranging group risk cover.
 9.1.1 The responsibilities of an intermediary: Status disclosure and scope of service.
 Designing group risk arrangements - the main factors to be considered.
-8 Questions 8 9.2 Describe the process for obtaining a quote for group risk cover.
+8 Questions 9.2 Describe the process for obtaining a quote for group risk cover.
 9.2.1 Obtaining a quote for group risk cover: Demands and needs statement.
 Insurer panels.
 Making comparisons between different quotes, insurers and services offered.
 The quote specification.
 Making a recommendation to the employer / trustees, insurer caveats.
 Literature and information provided to the client.
 9.3 Explain the factors to consider when assuming risk with the insurer.
 9.3.1 Assuming risk with the insurer: Factors to consider when switching cover between insurers.
 What to do first for group life cover.
 Authorisation to assume risk.
 What the insurer will require.
 Literature provided to the client.
 9.4 Explain the intermediary's responsibilities with regard to maintaining administration of the cover.
 9.4.1 The on-going administration of the cover: At the annual revision date.
 At the end of the guarantee period.
 When there are new entrants.
 If an alternation to the cover is required or there is a change in underlying the risk.
 Medical underwriting.
 When a claim is made.

-GR1 Group risk 2022/2023 3 Chartered Insurance Learning Outcome Assessment Criteria Indicative Content Institute Standards.
-Professionalism.
-Trust 10 Understand the main functions of an insurer in providing group risk cover 10.1 with regard to providing group risk cover.
-10.1.1 Assessing the risk: • The quote specification and information that is required. • Deciding whether to provide a quotation.
-Completing the quotation: Questions group risk.
-Guarantees of premiums and terms.
+Group risk 2023/2024 Learning Outcome Assessment Criteria Indicative Content Institute Standards.
+Professionalism, inst 10 Understand the main functions of an insurer in providing group risk cover 10.1 Explain the risk assessment process with regard to providing group risk cover.
+10.1.1 Assessing the risk:The quote specification and information that is required.Deciding whether to provide a quotation.
+8 Questions 10.2 Describe the quotation process for group risk.
+10.2.1 Completing the quotation: Guarantees of premiums and terms.
 Claims experience assessment.
 Free cover limits and medical underwriting.
 Special terms.
 On risk requirements.
 Literature provided.
 Negotiating costs and terms.
 10.3 Calculate group risk premiums.
-10.3.1 Completing the quotation: • Premium calculations - factors affecting the cost, costing methods, flexible benefits 10.4 Describe the process of accepting risk.
+10.3.1 Completing the quotation: Premium calculations - factors affecting the cost, costing methods, flexible benefits 10.4 Describe the process of accepting risk.
 10.4.1 Accepting risk for the cover: Confirming the information provided and the basis of cover required.
 Regulatory checks - FCA advisor registration, money laundering.
 On risk requirements.
 Setting up the scheme records.
 Literature provided.
 What happens if the on risk requirements are not received.
 10.5 Explain the insurer's responsibilities with regard to maintaining administration over the cover.
 10.5.1 The on-going administration of the cover: At the annual revision date.
 At the end of the guarantee period.
 When there are new entrants.
 If an alteration to the cover is required or there is a change in the underlying risk.
 Medical underwriting.
 When a claim is made.
 Managing group income protection claims, rehabilitation and other services.